UCIDataScienceInitiative/IntroToJulia/Markdown/PlotsJL.md

 Plots.jl uses other plotting libraries as backends

-- PyPlot (matplotlob): Slow but dependable
+- PyPlot (matplotlib): Slow but dependable
 - GR: Feature-rich and fast, but new
 - Plotly/PlotlyJS: Interactive and good for web
 - PGFPlots: Native LaTeX rendering